rolling-scopes-school/js-fe-course-en/tasks/technical-screening/README.md

   - Type conversions
   - Strict comparison

-## What should a student do in case of an unsuccessful interview
+## What Students Should Do if They Fail the Interview 😟

-The student can continue their studies sign up for the next course.
-Lectures, assignments and chats are in the public domain.
+Students can continue studying independently or enroll in the next batch.
+All the lectures, assignments, and chats are publicly accessible.
+The assignments will not be checked by a mentor.
+The grades for the tests and cross-checks will be given.
+Mentors may recruit students during the course if possible.

-## What to do if a student is dissatisfied with an interview with a mentor
+## What to Do if a Student is Dissatisfied with the Mentor Interview 😕

-In this case, the student needs to describe the situation and their claim [here](https://github.com/rolling-scopes-school/support/issues/51).
+In such a case, the student needs to describe the situation and their complaint [here // TBD]()

-## FAQ
+## FAQ ❓

-### Typical student problems
+### Typical Student Problems

-1) I can’t contact the mentor because there are no contacts in his profile.
+1. I can't contact the mentor because their profile does not contain contact details.
-2) There are contacts, but the mentor does not answer for more than 3 days.
+2. Contacts are there, but the mentor does not respond for more than 3 days.
-3) The mentor can no longer mentor.
+3. The mentor can no longer mentor.
-You need to leave a comment [here](https://github.com/rolling-scopes-school/support/issues/51).
+   You need to leave a comment in the issue link [here // TBD]()

-### Q: Do I need to register for an interview if I already have a mentor?
+### Question: Do I need to register for an interview with a mentor if I already have a mentor? 🤔

 Even if you already have a mentor, you need to register.
-Then, in case of any problems with the mentor, you can get on the waiting list and expect to receive a new mentor in the future.
+Then, in case of any problems with the mentor, you can be put on the waiting list and later expect to get a new mentor.

-### Q: How can a student transfer to another mentor?
+### Question: How can a student switch to another mentor? 🔄

-The course does not allow students to choose a mentor.
+The course does not provide the option for students to choose a mentor.